TalhaMubeen/philips-hue-bridge/README.md

    - Configure your WiFi credentials in the web portal
    - Wait for automatic connection to your network
 8. Connect to the Philips Hue Bridge using the Hue app

+## Hue Bridge Setup

+1. First-time Connection:
+   - Power on your Hue Bridge
+   - Press the link button on your Hue Bridge
+   - Power on the XIAO LED Controller
+   - The controller will automatically discover and connect to your Hue Bridge
+   - The link button must be pressed within 30 seconds of powering on the controller

+2. Authentication Process:
+   - The controller will automatically discover your Hue Bridge on the network
+   - It will register itself as a new device
+   - The generated username will be stored in EEPROM
+   - No manual configuration is required

+3. Troubleshooting Hue Connection:
+   - If the controller shows "Press link button on Hue Bridge":
+     1. Press the link button on your Hue Bridge
+     2. Wait for the controller to authenticate
+   - If the controller shows "Could not discover Hue Bridge":
+     1. Ensure the Hue Bridge is powered on
+     2. Check if the controller and bridge are on the same network
+     3. Try power cycling both devices
+   - If authentication fails:
+     1. Power cycle both devices
+     2. Press the link button on the Hue Bridge
+     3. Wait for the controller to reconnect

 ## Pin Configuration